 Col. Ruby Nadean Stanfield of Fordyce, Arkansas.
 Her awards include; Meritorious Service Medal, Army Commendation Medal with 2 Oak Leaf Clusters, Good Conduct Medal, National Defense Service Medal, Armed Forces Expeditionary Medal, Vietnam Service Medal with 2 bronze stars, Vietnam Campaign Medal and Overseas Service Medal.

-CWO4 Billy Joe Fulbright,deceased, hometown, Batesville, Arkansas, his awards include: Mertious Service Medal, Army Commendation Medal, Air Medals, (30th award), Vietnam Service Medal (w/4 stars), Rebublic of Vietnam Campaign Medal, National Service Medal with Oak Leaf Cluster, Japan Occupation Medal, Asiatic Pacific Theater Ribbon, Philippine Liberation Ribbon, WW II Victory Ribbon, Vietnam Cross of Gallantry with Palm, Master Army Aviator Badge, Senior Parachutist Badge,and Glider Badge.
+CWO4 Billy Joe Fulbright (deceased), hometown, Batesville, Arkansas.
+His awards include: Mertious Service Medal, Army Commendation Medal, the Air Medals, (w/ 30th Oak Leaf Clusters), the Vietnam Service Medal (w/4 stars), the Rebublic of Vietnam Campaign Medal, the National Service Medal (w/Oak Leaf Cluster), the Japan Occupation Medal, the Asiatic Pacific Theater Ribbon, the Philippine Liberation Ribbon, the WW II Victory Ribbon, the Vietnam Cross of Gallantry (with Palm), the Master Army Aviator Badge, the Senior Parachutist Badge,and the Glider Badge.

 Chief Master Sgt, Bubba Gregory V. Beason, USAF Retired, Beebe, Arkansas.